 Age and time are a topic on my mind following the recent death of my other grandmother, Amparo, who passed away just shy of 81 years old.
 It’s the details that haunt me.
-A florescent hallway in a hospital, the sounds of a heart monitor, the mascara stains on my hospital mask when it came time to say goodbye.
+A fluorescent hallway in a hospital, the sounds of a heart monitor, the mascara stains on my hospital mask when it came time to say goodbye.

 Time takes on a different meaning when someone you know runs out of it.
 Life is thrown into perspective, goals become urgent and the daunting realization that our time on earth is limited dawns on you.
 Questions pop up about mortality and health as do vows to never drink or eat unhealthy again.
-Perhaps if I live off kale and vitamins while exercising daily, I can live forever?
+Perhaps if I live on kale and vitamins while exercising daily, I can live forever?

 Postponed dreams and wistful plans are futile when we all face the forces of age and time.
 Holding off on projects and goals is silly when reaching the age of 80 is not guaranteed.
 Following Amparo’s death, I spotted with annoyance an article touting the benefits of holding off on travel until retirement.
 I couldn’t believe this propaganda!
 Younger generations are encouraged to lock themselves in offices until their twilight years; to hold off on their dreams until they’ve “earned it.”

 The cliche of life being too short is said so flippantly it has lost its impact; but in the wake of a family member’s death it becomes a powerful mantra.